Samuel Palmer: Maturity

-After returning to London in 1835, and using a small legacy to purchase a house in Marylebone, Palmer produced less mystical and more conventional work.
+After returning to London in 1835, and using a legacy to purchase a house in Marylebone, Palmer produced less mystical and more conventional work.
 Part of his reason in returning to London was to sell his work and earn money from private teaching.
 He had better health on his return to London, and was by then married to Hannah, daughter of the painter John Linnell who he had known since she was a child, and married when she was nineteen and he was thirty-two.
 He sketched in Devonshire and Wales around this time.
 His peaceful vision of rural England had been disrupted by the violent rural discontent of the early 1830s.
 His small financial legacy was running out and he decided to produce work more in line with public taste if he was to earn an income for himself and his wife.
 He was following the advice of his father-in-law.
 Linnell, who had earlier shown remarkable understanding of the uniqueness of William Blake's genius, was not as generous with his son-in-law, towards whom his attitude was authoritarian and often harsh.

 Palmer turned more to watercolour which was gaining popularity in England.
 To further a commercial career, the couple embarked on a two-year honeymoon to Italy, made possible by money from Hannah's parents in 1837.
 In Italy Palmer's palette became brighter, sometimes to the point of garishness, but he made many fine sketches and studies that would later be useful in producing new paintings.
 On his return to London, Palmer sought patrons with limited success.
 For more than two decades he was obliged to work as a private drawing master, until he moved from London in 1862.
 To add to his financial worries, he returned to London to find his dissolute brother William had pawned all his early paintings, and Palmer was obliged to pay a large sum to redeem them.
-By all accounts Palmer was an excellent teacher, but the work with uninspired students reduced the time he could devote to his own art.
+By all accounts Palmer was an excellent teacher, but the work with students reduced the time he could devote to his own art.